A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 What Are the Benefits of Bhramari Pranayama?

 Over the years, scientific research has shown many advantages of pranayama, giving insight into how it can positively impact the body and mind.
-Bumblebee Breath is not only easy to practice but it's also a go-to stress reliever and anxiety soother.
-The humming sound made during this practice has a powerful vibrational effect on the body, which can help to release tension, improve sleep, and even boost cardiovascular function.
+Bumblebee Breath is not only easy to practice, but it's also a go-to stress reliever and anxiety soother.
+The humming sound produced during this practice has a powerful vibrational effect on the body, helping to release tension, improve sleep, and even boost cardiovascular function.

 Here are some of the most significant benefits of Bhramari Pranayama: